muntasimulhaque/muntasimulhaque.github.io/_pages/cv.md

 * Man of the Tournament in an inter-office Cricket competition for exceptional all-round performance.
 * Winner of the inter-office Badminton Doubles, recognized for ambidextrous gameplay and praised for versatility.

-Professional Development Training and Certification
+Professional development training and certification
 ======
 * Cyber Security for Everyone, Cyber Bangla, Sep 2023
 * Segment Routing Workshop, Bangladesh Network Operators Group, Jul 2022